 CXC partnered with Australia’s leading energy retailer – a public company listed on the Australian Stock Exchange.
-They have a diverse non-employee workforce of up to 1,500 workers at peak times.
+They have a diverse contingent workforce of up to 1,500 workers at peak times.

 Our Contingent Workforce management model is a shared responsibility between the ‘talent acquisition’ team and CXC.
 CXC have brought a collaborative and partnership mindset to the model, working with both “talent acquisition and the operational business, and operated very proactively to deliver scalable workforce solution through a time of significant transformation for our business.”
 The reporting provided gives a clear analysis of the job families; skill sets and costs involved in managing the contingent workforce and so providing the visibility to senior management of the current competencies that can be analysed against future requirements.

 The company needed to outsource their contractor payroll and management to an experienced specialist that could provide visibility and compliance.
 After reviewing a range of models, they extended their existing permanent staffing model to encompass their contingent program under the same umbrella.